 All requests will be sent to at least one publisher email address for approval.
 A publisher can identify a single default email address for all DRCs available, or one default per sales division, imprint or group of imprints, or even a person (such as a publicist) associated with a title or group of titles.

-The email will also be sent to any user (either within the whole company or in some cases only within a certain division) who also has that organization listed within their Edelweiss contacts.
-This usually means that sales reps who already work with particular accounts have the opportunity to approve requests.
+The email will also be sent to any user who also has the requestor listed in their Edelweiss contacts.
+This usually means that sales reps who already work with particular accounts have the opportunity to approve requests from them.
 The other recipients of the request emails should be visible to you in the ‘To:’ line of the email.
 This also means that it is possible that someone else will have handled the request before you get to it.
-In this case, you will see the status as ‘approved’ or ‘rejected,’ instead of ‘submitted’ when you go to the Requests screen.
+In this case, you will see the status as ‘approved’ or ‘rejected,’ instead of ‘submitted’ when you go to the Constituent Requests screen.